medinatsalako/Capstone-project-/README.md

 ### The objective of this sales data analysis report is to analyse an overall sales performance, check customer behaviour, product performance and the general sales trend.

 ## Tools
+- Microsoft Excel for data cleaning and Analysis
+- SQL for data querying
+- Power BI for data visualisation

+## ANALYSIS